top_nav.html

 Ireland > Inishbofin Half Marathon

-The 13.1-mile course for the race makes use of the main road that follows a loop route through the island's interior, and is considered both hilly and challenging for the roughly 80 runners who make their way to the island for this race each year (the event is limited to 80 participants).
+The 13.1-mile course for the race makes use of the main road that follows a loop route through the island's interior, and is considered both hilly and challenging for the roughly 80 runners who make their way to the island for this race each year.
 From the starting line in Westquarter, the course takes runners southeast toward the village of Fawnmore, where it begins the loop section of the course that has runners following a clockwise direction around the "High Road" and the "Low Road" sections of the loop.

 Runners make three laps along the loop along the High and Low roads, before turning off from the Low Road just before finishing the third lap, onto the Pound Road, which features what race organizers describe as "Heart Break Hill," perhaps the most challenging hill of the race.
 The comfort is that once you climb this hill, you've almost reached the finish, which lies just a short stretch away at the village known as the Boreen, not far from Inishbofin's Days Hotel.